fabricio-moura/fabricio-moura/README.md

 - 👋 Hi, I’m @fabricio-moura
 - 👀 I’m interested in Java and C#
 - 🌱 I’m currently learning Java and react
-- 📫 How to reach me rmoura.fabricio@gmail.co,
+- 📫 How to reach me rmoura.fabricio@gmail.com

 <!---
 fabricio-moura/fabricio-moura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.